Skip to content

 The general rate is made up of two parts; one is variable and is linked to the value of your property, and one is a fixed charge that is the same amount for every property.
 The fixed charge is called the Uniform Annual General Charge (UAGC).

-But the dollar amount of the capital value component increase, which also increases by 7%, will depend on your property value.
+But the dollar amount of the capital value component increase, which increases by 11.9 per cent, will depend on your property value, and if the value of your property has changed in the past year.

 How can I check what the general rates increase means for me?

-You can check the impact of the general rate increase on your rates for your property by going to our Rates Information Database here.
-Simply type in your address and look at the Property charges 2023/24 section.
+You can check the impact of the general rate increase for your property by going to our Rates Information Database here.
+Simply type in your address and look at the property charges 2024/25 section.

 What about targeted rates?

-Targeted rates are a user-pays rate, which covers services (such as water, wastewater, rubbish and recycling collections), and these are charged according to the location of your property and the services available.
-These will increase in 2023/24 at a rate in line with what was signalled in Year 3 of the 2021-2031 Long Term Plan.
+Targeted rates are a user-pays rate, which covers services (such as water, wastewater, stormwater management, rubbish and recycling collections), and these are charged according to the location of your property and the services available.
+These will increase in 2024/25 at a rate similar with what was signalled in Year 4 of the 2021-2031 Long Term Plan.

 What can I do to get financial support to pay my rates?

-It is also worth reading Council’s Postponement Policy – Financial Hardship on rates.
-It is available on our website here.
+You can also read Council’s Postponement Policy – Financial Hardship on rates, which is available on our website here.

 Top